stacks-network/docs/_develop/zero_to_dapp_1.md

   </tr>
 </table>

-The blockchain technology you build an DApp with determines the features available to your application.
+The blockchain technology you build a DApp with determines the features available to your application.

 ## How Blockstack is seeding DApp development

 Blockchain applications are a new paradigm for both application developers and application users.
 New paradigms in any market, think solar power or electric vehicles, need private and private coalitions to grow.
-The centralized hosting and services known of as cloud computing were once new paradigms.
+The centralized hosting and services known as cloud computing were once new paradigms.
 It was the investment of billions in funds and incentives from governments and private companies that grew the cloud computing market.